wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Writing Command Classes
 ^^^^^^^^^^^^^^^^^^^^^^^

 Another possible way to define reusable commands is to write a class that represents the command.
-This is typically done by subclassing either ``CommandBase`` or one of the ``CommandGroup`` classes.
+This is typically done by subclassing either ``Command`` or one of the ``CommandGroup`` classes.

-Subclassing CommandBase
+Subclassing Command
 ~~~~~~~~~~~~~~~~~~~~~~~

-Returning to our simple intake command from earlier, we could do this by creating a new subclass of ``CommandBase`` that implements the necessary ``initialize`` and ``end`` methods.
+Returning to our simple intake command from earlier, we could do this by creating a new subclass of ``Command`` that implements the necessary ``initialize`` and ``end`` methods.

 .. tabs::

   .. code-tab:: java

-    public class RunIntakeCommand extends CommandBase {
+    public class RunIntakeCommand extends Command {
         private Intake m_intake;

         public RunIntakeCommand(Intake intake) {